 Ashton’s Immigration Consultant Diploma is one of the most in demand across Canada.
-Our longstanding accreditation by ICCRC and the success stories from our alumni demonstrates the quality of our curriculum and faculty.
+Our longstanding accreditation by the Immigration Consultants of Canada Regulatory Council (ICCRC) and the success stories from our alumni demonstrate the quality of our curriculum and faculty.

 Ashton IMCD alumnus Vitoria Correia started and runs her own Immigration Consulting firm.

 For more information on becoming a Regulated Immigration Consultant, please visit the ICCRC website.